rust-lang/rfcs/text/0000-enum-variant-types.md

 of the variant (i.e. identical to the value observed if the variant is first coerced to the enum type).

-Constructors of variants, as well as pattern-matching on particular enum variants, are now inferred to have variant types, rather than enum types.
+Constructors of variants, as well as pattern-matching on particular enum variants, are still inferred to have enum types, rather than variant types, for backwards compatibility.

 ```rust
 enum Sum {